 "LEADERS ARE RIGHTLY PROUD OF THE SUCCESS THAT STUDENTS ENJOY IN THE SIXTH FORM AND AFTERWARDS AS THEY NOW MOVE ON TO UNIVERSITY COURSES AND OTHER CAREER ROUTES."
-OFSTED 2017
+OF STED 2017

-Students make outstanding progress at Stoke Newington School, which puts the sixth form in the top 25% of A-level providers nationally for the past 7 years.
+Students make outstanding progress at Stoke Newington School.
 Art, Photography, Biology, Chemistry, Citizenship, Graphics, English, Economics, Geography, Film Studies, French, History, IT, Maths, Further Maths, Media, Music, Physics, Sociology, Spanish and Turkish have been rated as being in the top 25% or higher nationally in the last 4 years.